reactgraphqlacademy/fb-messenger/README.md

-# ReactJS Facebook messenger
+# GraphQL Apollo Client

-The goal of this exercise is to learn how to use GraphQL queries and mutations using Apollo Client.
+The goal of this exercise is to learn the best practices using GraphQL queries and mutations in Apollo Client.

 ## To get started